 Step 2 | Cast / Measure

-The practitioner measures by casting the patient’s foot and ankle (for custom DAFOs) or by using a plastic sizing jig (for prefabricated Fast Fit orthoses).
+The practitioner measures by casting the patient’s foot and ankle (for custom DAFOs) or by using a paper sizing jig (for prefabricated Fast Fit orthoses).

 Step 3 | Order